 - Host Unique IPv4 address– Unique IPv4 address of the host which identify the host number on the network.

 - Subnet mask– Used to identify the network portion and host portion of the IPv4 address.

 - Host Default gateway– Host default gateway used to Identifies the local gateway to reach other networks.

 Figure 1 displays the dotted decimal address and the 32-bit subnet mask.
 Important to remember that Network bets must be all 1s and host bits must be all 0s in the subnet mask.
-As you can see in figure 2 in the subnet mask a sequence of 1 bits followed by a sequence of 0 bits.
-So To identify the network and host portions of an IPv4 address, the subnet mask is compared to the IPv4 address bit, from left to right as shown in Figure 2.
+As you can see in figure 2 in the subnet mask a sequence of 1 bit followed by a sequence of 0 bits.
+So To identify the network and host portions of an IPv4 address; we compare the subnet mask to the IPv4 address bit, from left to right as shown in Figure 2.
 The 1s in the subnet mask identifies the network portion while the 0s in the subnet mask identify the host portion.
-The process that is used to identify the network portion and host portion are called ANDing.
-The ANDing will be explained in text lesson.
+The ANDing is the process which identifies the network portion and host portion.
+We will discuss ANDing briefly in the next lesson.